-- 14. County's procedure at all times relevant to this action was for one of the instructional aides to telephone the probation counselor on each housing unit to find out which students would not attend Mt.
+- 19. County's procedure at all times relevant to this action was for one of the instructional aides to telephone the probation counselor on each housing unit to find out which students would not attend Mt.
 McKinley.
 At times relevant, the probation counselor informed the instructional aide of the particular security level for the student.
-The instructional aides made a plan to visit students to provide the specialized academic instruction in the housing unit.
-They prepared a log sheet for each student that stated the date; the reason why the student did not attend Mt.
+The instructional aides made a plan to visit students with IEP's to provide the specialized academic instruction in the housing unit.
+County typically did not provide direct academic instruction to general education pupils.
+For students with IEP's the aides prepared a log sheet for each student that stated the date; the reason why the student did not attend Mt.
 McKinley, including the particular security level; the amount time the aide worked with the student, if any; which aide worked with the student; the housing unit; and, if the aide could not provide the academic instruction, the reason why.
-Probation only documented the underlying incident that caused Probation to place the student on a security level, not how long the student remained on a security level or whether that status prevented County from providing education services. - 15.
-County instructional aide Leslie Bruin was convincing that she and her colleague, who trained her, followed this procedure and recorded each day an eligible student did not attend Mt.
+Probation only documented the underlying incident that caused Probation to place the student on a security level, not how long the student remained on a security level or whether that status prevented County from providing education services. - 20.
+County instructional aide Leslie Bruin was convincing that she and her colleague, who trained her, followed this procedure for students with IEP's and recorded each day an eligible student did not attend Mt.
 McKinley and therefore needed to receive tutoring in the housing unit.
-Student's work log established that there were four days on which County was to provide tutoring to him in the housing unit during the 2012-2013 and 2013-2014 school years, and only one day out of those four in which Probation did not permit an aide to see Student.
+The first entry in the County work log for Student was March 19, 2013, and the last is May 24, 2013, when Student was hospitalized.
+Student's work log established that there were 42 days on which County was to provide tutoring to him in the housing unit during the 2012-2013 school year.
+Of these 42 days, Student refused to see the County aides on 16 days, Probation did not permit Student to see an aide on 17 days, and one day he was not seen as he was in the visiting room.

 Additionally, there were days on which a County aide provided less than one hour of instructional services, but the decision to provide less than one hour was made by the County, not Probation.
-Student did not introduce any credible evidence regarding lost educational services for the 2011-2012 school year.